snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 The floor in our 1890 condo slants *quite a bit* :face_with_spiral_eyes:, and the front of the sofa in the bay window was nearly two inches lower than the back.
 I tried stacking furniture protector pads, which slid out of place and left sticky residue on the floor. :angry:
-*Then* I got [anti-slip furniture casters](https://www.amazon.com/dp/B018H0NDRG) and [wobble wedges](https://www.amazon.com/Wobble-Wedges-Rigid-Plastic-Shims/dp/B00435B9FS/?th=1), which kept collapsing... :shrug:
+*Then* I got [anti-slip furniture casters](https://www.amazon.com/dp/B018H0NDRG) and [wobble wedges](https://www.amazon.com/Wobble-Wedges-Rigid-Plastic-Shims/dp/B00435B9FS/?th=1), which were much better but kept collapsing... :shrug:
 *Finally*, I designed [frames for the wobble wedges on TinkerCad](https://www.tinkercad.com/things/3RbVUoPeB7x-wobble-wedge-holder?sharecode=6Kn_11-EEqJm6C4Hw36rYxwQHIY3BJLc7ZpkYPgI5nE) and 3D printed them in [wood+PLA filament](https://www.amazon.com/dp/B088BRY1PN).
-Adding these [non-slip cushion pads](https://www.amazon.com/dp/B07VML96V7) also helped!
+Adding these [non-slip cushion pads](https://www.amazon.com/dp/B07VML96V7) also helped! :clap:

 ![Living Room](../assets/img/livingroom-sofawedges1.png){: .mx-auto.d-block :}